sqlxpert/stay-stopped-aws-rds-aurora/README.md

  3. In the management AWS account (or a delegated administrator account), create a
     [CloudFormation StackSet](https://console.aws.amazon.com/cloudformation/home#/stacksets).
-    Select Upload a template file, then select Choose file and upload a locally-saved copy of
+    Select "Upload a template file", then select "Choose file" and upload a locally-saved copy of
     [stay_stopped_rds_aurora.yaml](/stay_stopped_aws_rds_aurora.yaml?raw=true)
     [right-click to save as...].
 On the next page, set:

     - StackSet name: `StayStoppedRdsAurora`

- 4. Two pages later, under Deployment targets, select Deploy to Organizational Units.
-Enter your target `ou-` ID.
+ 4. Two pages later, under "Deployment targets", select "Deploy to Organizational Units".
+Enter your target `ou-` identifier.
 Stay Stopped will be deployed in all AWS accounts in your target OU.
 Toward the bottom of the page, specify your target region(s).

 ## Terraform